 How Do You Structure QC Checkpoints Across the Fuel Lifecycle?

 QC checkpoints should map to the four major lifecycle stages: production or receipt, storage, distribution, and point of use.
 At each stage, the testing scope narrows from full compositional characterization at receipt to targeted property checks at the point of use.
-Here’s a practical implementation sequence:
+Here is a practical implementation sequence:

 - Receipt testing: Full specification panel against ASTM or applicable standard.
 Includes physical properties, compositional markers, and contaminant screens.
 This is the broadest testing scope in the lifecycle.